Asylum2032/foresightinteractive/pages/factors/factor_legal_protection.md

 Global migration and asylum reform with sponsorship, protected transit and resettlement agreements
 * There is a new global agreement on migration and asylum management and flows become more orderly
 * The Geneva Convention is modernised, policies more adapted (e.g. climate refugees included), and protected transit universalised
 * Global quotas for resettlement are increased to match associated resettlement needs.
-Criteria for humanitarian visa become more generous, and asylum seeker sponsorship schemes become more widespread.
+Criteria for humanitarian visa become more generous, and asylum seeker sponsorship schemes become more widespread
 * Resettlement gains more and more prominence and the majority of applicants arrive in a safe and orderly manner

 # B (Pessimist)